Background pattern

 If you forget to take Candesartan Sandoz

-If you interrupt treatment with Candesartan Sandoz
+If you stop taking Candesartan Sandoz

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Stop taking Candesartán Sandoz and contact your doctor immediately if you have any of the following allergic reactions:
+Stop taking Candesartan Sandoz and contact your doctor immediately if you have any of the following allergic reactions:

 • difficulty breathing, with or without swelling of the face, lips, tongue, and/or throat,